OpenLearningAnalyticsPlatform/OpenLAP-DataSet/README.md

 Since the OpenLAP-DataSet functions much like a typical DataBase table, the OpenLAP-DataSet is based on te concept of a simple aggregation of data arrays with a common denominator (an ID).
-These data arrays can be marked as required or not, and function much like a Data Base Column [MySQLRef][].
+These data arrays can be marked as required or not, and function much like a Data Base Column [MySQLRef](#references).
 The grouping of these "Columns" is the OLAPDataSet.

 A naming scheme was developed in order to ease the usage of the OpenLAP-DataSet in code while aiming to maintain less verbose class names.
 All of the classes of the OpenLAP-DataSet use the prefix `OLAP`.